-These help notes are to support schools who have registered with the DfE as participating in the EYFS reforms early adopter year from September 2020 to August 2021.
+These help notes are to support schools who have registered with the DfE as participating in the EYFS Early Adopter year from September 2020 to August 2021.

 The level of development children should be expected to have attained by the end of the EYFS is defined by the early learning goals (ELGs).